-Trump's policy amid his "turn to Moscow" is pushing allies to consider their own nuclear shield - FT
+Trump's policy, amid his "turn towards Moscow," pushes allies to consider their own nuclear shield - FT

 Kyiv • UNN